North High School (Torrance, California)

 North Torrance High School is a four-year public high school located at 3620 W. 182nd St. in Torrance, California.
-Of the four public high schools in the Torrance Unified School District, North High is the second oldest.
+Of the five public high schools in the Torrance Unified School District, North High is the second oldest.
 The school's mascot is the Saxon and the school colors are blue and white.
 North High is accredited by Western Association of Schools and Colleges.